 The good, the bad and the ugly from the Steelers win against the Bengals

-Let’s wrap up this discussion by looking at the ugly elements of the game.
+Let’s continue looking at the bad elements of the game.